SidsiRocks/Sustainatropolis/README.md

     or simply
     > python main.py

-    Depending on waht your python installation is called
+    Depending on what your python installation is called